 zest 1/2 lemon and 1/2 orange

 Preheat oven to 180 degrees.
-Line and grease a large rectangular tin 38cm x 35cm (or two loaf tins).
-Mix all ingredients (remember to drain the sultanas) for ricotta filling including a bit of the grappa/brandy they were soaked in if you like.
+Line and grease a large rectangular tin 38cm x 35cm (or a round 23cm pan).
+Mix all the ingredients for ricotta filling.
 Set aside.
 Add more flour if it is too runny.
-It should be fairly firm (see photo above as there is a plate of ricotta filling in the background).
+It should be fairly firm.

 Mix the cake ingredients with a wooden spoon in another bowl.
 Layer half this mixture in the cake tin.
 If it is too difficult to spread, add a bit more milk to achieve the desired consistency.
 Then layer all of the ricotta mixture on top of this.
 Smooth with the back of a spoon so that it is flat.
 Add the other half of the cake mixture as a thin layer over the top.
 You should have just enough to cover it.

-Cook at 180 degrees for 10 minutes then reduce the heat to 160 degrees for 40-45 minutes until golden.
+Cook at 175 degrees for 10 minutes then reduce the heat to 160 degrees for 40-45 minutes until golden (if you use the round pan it will take 10 minutes more, it should be firm to touch).
 Allow to cool in the pan before removing.
-Serve at room temperature.
-You can dust the top with icing sugar if you like, it looks prettier that way.
+Serve at room temperature or even slightly chilled.